mikahama/syntaxmaker/README.md

 If you use Syntax Maker in any academic publication, please cite it as follows:

-Hämäläinen, M. and Rueter, J.  2018.
+Hämäläinen, Mika and Rueter, Jack  2018.
 [Development of an Open Source Natural Language Generation Tool for Finnish](http://aclweb.org/anthology/W18-0205).
 In *Proceedings of the Fourth International Workshop on Computational Linguistics of Uralic Languages*, 51–58.

 # More information?